Steven Adams: Personal life

 Adams enjoys playing video games; he says Dota 2 and Smite are his favourites.
-He also often posted his Fortnite and online Chess wins on Instagram between 2018 and 2020.
+He also often posted his Fortnite and online chess wins on Instagram between 2018 and 2020.

 In 2018, his autobiography Steven Adams: My Life, My Fight was released, co-written by childhood friend and journalist Madeleine Chapman.

-Adams is generally well respected around the league for his sense of humour, down to earth personality and humility.
+Adams is generally well respected around the league for his sense of humour, down-to-earth personality and humility.
 On 14 December 2018, playing against the Denver Nuggets he received praise for catching his opponent Mason Plumlee after Plumlee jumped to contest a layup and fell over Adams.
 Despite having an uncontested shot, Adams chose to drop the ball and catch Plumlee, preventing a serious injury.
-On 12 February 2022, Plumlee displayed a lack of gratitude for this, shoving Adams to the floor and throwing the basketball at him upon receiving a foul call he deemed to be unreasonable.
-Despite this, Adams did not react, and Plumlee received a technical foul for the altercation.

-Adams revealed that he was a fan of Korean singer and actress IU.
+This moment was recalled by netizens on 12 March 2025, when playing against the Phoenix Suns Adams and Plumlee were both ejected after Adams was elbowed by Plumlee, triggering a scuffle.

 An interview with Adams was featured in the 2022 documentary film Dame Valerie Adams: More than Gold, where he discusses the childhood of his sister, Olympic shot putter Valerie Adams.